-Florida 228 separates into two sections in northeast Florida.
+Florida State Road 228 separates into two sections in northeast Florida.
 The western branch links U.S. 90 in the city of Macclenny with Interstate 10 in Baker County for a distance of just 1.93 miles.
 The eastern segment travels 30.61 miles wholly within the city of Jacksonville, from U.S. 301 at Maxville to U.S. 90 (Beach Boulevard) at the Hogan community.
 The two are connected by County Road 228 (Maxville-Macclenny Road).
-A second segment of Baker County 228 extends north from the SR 228 west end along 5th Street in Macclenny, 1.2 miles to SR 121 at CR 23B.
+A second segment of Baker County Road 228 extends north from the SR 228 west end along 5th Street in Macclenny, 1.2 miles to SR 121 at CR 23B.

-Florida 228 / County Road 228 Highway Guides
+State Road 228 / County Road 228 Guides

-Monroe and Adams Street form a one-way street couplet for SR 228 between U.S. 1 & 90 (Main / Ocean Streets) and the Hart Bridge Expressway west prong.
-The elevated freeway runs south of the Jacksonville sports complex, which is home to Veterans Memorial Arena, the Baseball Grounds of Jacksonville, and EverBank Field.
-The remainder of SR 228 east along the freeway is unsigned.
+Prior to April 2020, SR 228 followed the one way couplet of Monroe and Adams Streets between U.S. 1/90 (Main / Ocean Streets) and the west leg of the Hart Bridge Expressway.
+The elevated freeway ran south of the Jacksonville sports complex, which is home to VyStar Veterans Memorial Arena, 121 Financial Ballpark / Bragan Field, and TIAA Bank Field.
+The remainder of SR 228 east along the freeway was unsigned.

 The Isaiah David Hart Bridge, spanning the St. Johns River between Midtown and Empire Point, is a part of U.S. 1 Alternate, and solely signed as such.
-The Commodore Point Expressway leading east from the U.S. 1 Alternate turn onto the Emerson Expressway is unsigned as Florida 228.
-Instead signs reference TO U.S. 90 / Beach Boulevard for eastbound and TO Atlantic Boulevard / Hart Bridge / Downtown for westbound.
+The Commodore Point Expressway leading east from the turn of U.S. 1 Alternate onto the Emerson Expressway, is unsigned as SR 228.
+Signs reference "TO U.S. 90 / Beach Boulevard" for eastbound and "TO Atlantic Boulevard / Hart Bridge / Downtown" for westbound.

 Commodore Point Expressway

 Completed in 1967, the Commodore Point Expressway consists of a partially elevated freeway linking the Hart Bridge with Downtown to the west and U.S. 90 (Beach Boulevard) to the east.
 The name is used interchangeably with Hart Bridge Expressway, which also references portions of U.S. 1 Alternate north and south of the St. Johns River.
-Including the continuous steel through truss bridge across the river, the Commodore Point Expressway system incorporates 20 bridges.1
+Including the continuous steel through truss bridge across the river, the Commodore Point Expressway system incorporates 20 bridges.3

 - Historic Highway Bridges of Florida.
-Sarasota: FDOT, 2012.
-Print.

-Page Updated 06-25-2016.
+Page Updated 12-05-2020.